isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SK_SKB.md

 * `other < 0` - Error in parsing, give control back to userspace assuming that synchronization is lost and the stream is unrecoverable (application expected to close TCP socket)

 !!! note
-    Before [:octicons-tag-24: v5.10](https://github.com/torvalds/linux/commit/ef5659280eb13e8ac31c296f58cfdfa1684ac06b) it was required to have a stream parser attached to a sockmap if you wanted to use the stream verdict as well.
+    Before [:octicons-tag-24: v5.10](https://github.com/torvalds/linux/commit/ef5659280eb13e8ac31c296f58cfdfa1684ac06b) it was required to have a stream parser attached to a `BPF_MAP_TYPE_SOCKMAP` if you wanted to use the stream verdict as well.
 On newer versions this is no longer required.

     On the older kernels, a no-op program can be used to just return the length of the current skb to retain default behavior and pass verdict per TCP packet.